 Privacy Policy

-Please be aware of the University of Illinois Foundation Supplemental Privacy Policy (“Supplemental Policy”) that supplements this Privacy Policy.
-The Supplemental Policy applies generally to the provision of personal information by individuals in the European Economic Area.
-The Supplemental Policy explains how the Foundation meets its obligations under the European Union General Data Protection Regulation with respect to such information.
-The Supplemental Policy can be found at https://uif.uillinois.edu/supplemental-privacy-policy.
+Please be aware of the University of Illinois Foundation GDPR Supplemental Privacy Policy which explains how the Foundation meets its obligations under the European Union General Data Protection Regulation and can be found at https://uif.uillinois.edu/supplemental-privacy-policy.

 COLLECTION, USE, AND SHARING OF INFORMATION

 Collection of information is limited to publicly available sources, correspondence, and constituent relationships, including information from donor engagement and fundraising activities.
-Information gathered is used in pursuit of the institutional mission and goals of the University of Illinois Foundation, University of Illinois Alumni Association (UIAA) and the University and its programs.
-This information may be shared with University of Illinois development, the UIAA, University administration, affiliated organizations, authorized users, and third party contractual partners such as vendors for data services or marketing purposes.
+Information gathered is used in pursuit of the institutional mission and goals of the University of Illinois Foundation, University of Illinois Alumni Association (UIAA) and the University of Illinois and its programs.
+This information may be shared with University of Illinois development, the UIAA, University administration, affiliated organizations, authorized users, and third-party contractual partners such as vendors for data services or marketing purposes.

 In addition, we may share information as: